scrapy/scrapy/scrapy/trunk/docs/intro/tutorial/tutorial1.rst

 .. _tutorial1:

+.. highlight:: sh

 ======================
 Creating a new project
 ======================

 In this tutorial, we'll teach you how to scrape http://www.google.com/dirhp Google's web directory.

-We'll assume that Scrapy is already installed in your system, if not see :ref:`install`.
+We'll assume that Scrapy is already installed in your system, if not see :ref:`intro-install`.

 For starting a new project, enter the directory where you'd like your project to be located, and run::

-    scrapy-admin.py startproject google
+    $ scrapy-admin.py startproject google

 As long as Scrapy is well installed and the path is set, this should create a directory called "google" containing the following files: